Sunday 8 June 2014

 In all three seventeenth centuries, ours, Anderson's and Cakebread's, the Roundheads were led by Oliver Cromwell whereas the Cavaliers were led by Charles I and Prince Rupert of the Rhine.
 Rupert is Anderson's hero but a minor character in Cakebread's novel.
 All three Ruperts could meet in the Old Phoenix, Anderson's Inn between the parallel universes.

-As I have said before on this blog, Anderson's characters meet in many colorful dives and inns, including the Old Phoenix.
-Cakebread matches these with the Throttled Pig, the most dangerous pub in Oxford, whose landlord is rumored to be in the pay of cutthroats.
+As I have said before on this blog, Anderson's characters meet in many colourful dives and inns, including the Old Phoenix.
+Cakebread matches these with the Throttled Pig, the most dangerous pub in Oxford, whose landlord is rumoured to be in the pay of cutthroats.
 I have just started to read The Alchemist's Revenge and will look out for any more parallels of interest to Anderson fans - although, meanwhile, since the novel is also well written, I will enjoy it in any case.

 No comments: